RobotLocomotion/drake/doc/_pages/buildcop.md

 # Process

-The build cop is expected to be on duty during normal business hours Eastern Time, approximately 9am to 5pm on weekdays, holidays excepted.
+Two build cops are expected to be on duty on weekdays, holidays excepted.
+At least one build cop should be on duty during normal business hours Eastern Time, approximately 9am to 5pm.
 Developers are encouraged, but not required, to merge pull requests during times when the build cop is on duty.
 Nightly and weekly build failures will be addressed the following weekday morning.

 When a CI build failure occurs, the build cop will be notified by email.
 Notifications are sent to ``drake-alerts+jenkins@tri.global`` and